Lord Byron: Early career

 While not at school or college, Byron lived at his mother's residence, Burgage Manor in Southwell, Nottinghamshire.
 While there, he cultivated friendships with Elizabeth Bridget Pigot and her brother John, with whom he staged two plays for the entertainment of the community.
 During this time, with the help of Elizabeth Pigot, who copied many of his rough drafts, he was encouraged to write his first volumes of poetry.
 Fugitive Pieces was printed by Ridge of Newark, which contained poems written when Byron was only 17.
 However, it was promptly recalled and burned on the advice of his friend the Reverend J. T. Becher, on account of its more amorous verses, particularly the poem To Mary.
+However, not all copies were destroyed, and in fact one copy was kept by Reverend Thomas Becher and later owned by the bibliophile Thomas J. Wise and one was kept by John Pigot who removed the offending pages.
+There are only four known copies of the 1806 publication that survived the burning.

 Hours of Idleness, a collection of many of the previous poems, along with more recent compositions, was the culminating book.
+It also made known many of his early poems with the inclusion of "On Leaving Newstead Abbey", which is his earliest.
+It was written in 1803, 5 years following his inheritance of his ancestral estate, Newstead Abbey in 1798.
 The savage, anonymous criticism it received (now known to be the work of Henry Peter Brougham) in the Edinburgh Review prompted Byron to compose his first major satire, English Bards and Scotch Reviewers (1809).
-Byron put it into the hands of his relative Robert Charles Dallas, and asked him to "...get it published without his name."
+Byron put it into the hands of his relative by marriage Robert Charles Dallas, asking him to "...get it published without his name."

-Alexander Dallas suggested a large number of changes to the manuscript, and provided the reasoning for some of them.
+Dallas suggested a large number of changes to the manuscript and provided the reasoning for some of them.
 Dallas also stated that Byron had originally intended to prefix an argument to this poem, which Dallas quoted.
 Although it was published anonymously, that April Dallas wrote that "you are already pretty generally known to be the author".
 The work so upset some of his critics that they challenged Byron to a duel; over time, in subsequent editions, it became a mark of prestige to be the target of Byron's pen.